erancha/EncNotes/readme.md

 - AWS SAM (Serverless Application Model) is used for deployment
 - CloudFormation templates define the infrastructure as code
 - Single command deployment using `sam build` and `sam deploy`
-- The application is currently accessible online at https://d8z8oboi5znfz.cloudfront.net.
+- The application is available online at https://d8z8oboi5znfz.cloudfront.net.

 ## 7. Scalability & Performance